russellg/todomvc-code-challenge/README.md

 My initial assumption was that this challenge would be fairly straight forward.
 Unfortunately I was not familiar with the Polymer Framework and was not aware of how it would update elements when certain actions took place (eg: double clicking an element).

 The hardest part of this challenge was editing the second Todo item.
-After double clicking the todo item to edit it, the Polymer Framework would change two elements styles (I have removed unnecessary tags):
+After double clicking the todo item to edit it, the Polymer Framework would change three elements styles (I have removed unnecessary tags):

 ```html
   <li is="td-item" class="style-scope td-todos"> <!-- On double click, the class name changes to: "style-scope td-todos editing" -->